WHY COMMUNITY WATCH?

 As a participant, you will:

-In you want to report an EMERGENCY, please call: 9-1-1 (Voice and TDD/TTY) For Life-Threatening Emergencies Only
+In you want to report an EMERGENCY and police are needed at your location, please call: 9-1-1 (Voice and TDD/TTY) For Life-Threatening Emergencies Only

 Jose Gonzalez, Patrol Resource Officer